What Are The Best Natural Fluoride Alternatives?

 1. Calcium

 Calcium is one of the main building blocks of tooth enamel.
-Not only does calcium harden the enamel, it also increases the production of saliva.
-Because saliva contains important minerals that help remineralize your enamel, it’s important to your dental health.
+Not only does calcium harden tooth enamel, but it also increases the production of saliva.
+Because saliva contains important minerals that help remineralize your enamel, it plays a crucial role in maintaining a healthy mouth.
+Saliva also helps your body flush bacteria and food particles from your mouth.

-You probably think of dairy first when you think of sources of calcium, but there are many delicious non-dairy options.
+When you think of good sources of calcium, dairy is probably top of mind.
+But fortunately for those who are lactose intolerant, there are many delicious non-dairy options.
 While dairy products may be natural sources of calcium, the lactose in milk products can actually increase acidity in your mouth because lactose is a type of sugar.
 Dark leafy greens (spinach, collards, and kale), beans and lentils, and almonds are all great sources of calcium.
+Calcium-fortified plant milk like soy or almond milk are also high sources.

 2. Xylitol

 Studies show that xylitol effectively remineralizes tooth enamel.
 Try chewing xylitol gum after or between meals, using a xylitol toothpaste, or snacking on some sugar-free xylitol candy.
-If you are a pet owner, be sure to keep xylitol products away from your pets—it’s safe for humans, but toxic to cats and dogs.
+But if you are a pet owner, it’s crucial that you keep xylitol products away from your pets.
+Although it’s perfectly safe for humans, xylitol is toxic to cats and dogs.

 3. Mineral Creams and Oral Rinses

-Mineral Creams can coat your teeth in a natural protective film.
+Mineral Creams can coat your teeth in a natural protective film that helps prevent damage from bacteria.
 This film releases natural calcium and phosphate minerals into the enamel when your mouth becomes acidic.
 There are also mineral mouth rinses that provide bioavailable minerals in high concentrations to naturally strengthen tooth enamel.

 4. Oral Powders